-The only way to eat in India is from a banana leaf, with your hand.
+The only way to eat in India is from a banana leaf, with your hand, preferably sitting on the floor.
 There is no describing this experience.
 It is wonderful.
 Interestingly, there are a lot of health benefits from this style of eating, but it also provides an intimacy with your food that is not easily experienced in the West.

 If you want to experience this in India, you can.
 To eat with your hands do this: